PlotiHub/Plotihub-App/README.md

 # PlotiHub

 PlotiHub aims to be the leading open-source property management software in Kenya.
-Providing a platform for harmoniuos and friendly rent collection process.</br>
+Providing a platform for harmonious and friendly rent collection process.</br>

 <sup>Want to contribute?
 Get started with Gitpod by clicking the button below</sup>